bitwiseworks/python-os2/Doc/library/sqlite3.rst

       call :meth:`commit`.
 If you just close your database connection without calling :meth:`commit` first, your changes will be lost!

-   .. method:: execute(sql, [parameters])
+   .. method:: execute(sql[, parameters])

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`execute
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's
-      <Cursor.execute>` method with the parameters given.
+      :meth:`~Cursor.execute` method with the *parameters* given, and returns the cursor.

-   .. method:: executemany(sql, [parameters])
+   .. method:: executemany(sql[, parameters])

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executemany
-      <Cursor.executemany>` method with the parameters given.
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's :meth:`~Cursor.executemany` method with the *parameters* given, and returns the cursor.

    .. method:: executescript(sql_script)

-      This is a nonstandard shortcut that creates an intermediate cursor object by calling the cursor method, then calls the cursor's :meth:`executescript
-      <Cursor.executescript>` method with the parameters given.
+      This is a nonstandard shortcut that creates a cursor object by calling the :meth:`~Connection.cursor` method, calls the cursor's :meth:`~Cursor.executescript` method with the given *sql_script*, and returns the cursor.

-   .. method:: create_function(name, num_params, func)
+   .. method:: create_function(name, num_params, func, *, deterministic=False)

-      Creates a user-defined function that you can later use from within SQL statements under the function name *name*. *num_params* is the number of parameters the function accepts, and *func* is a Python callable that is called as the SQL function.
+      Creates a user-defined function that you can later use from within SQL statements under the function name *name*. *num_params* is the number of parameters the function accepts (if *num_params* is -1, the function may take any number of arguments), and *func* is a Python callable that is called as the SQL function.
+If *deterministic* is true, the created function is marked as `deterministic <https://sqlite.org/deterministic.html>`_, which
+      allows SQLite to perform additional optimizations.
+This flag is supported by SQLite 3.8.3 or higher, :exc:`NotSupportedError` will be raised if used with older versions.

-      The function can return any of the types supported by SQLite: unicode, str, int, long, float, buffer and None.
+      The function can return any of the types supported by SQLite: bytes, str, int, float and ``None``.

+      .. versionchanged:: 3.8
+         The *deterministic* parameter was added.

       Example: